monkey-w1n5t0n/www.eli/_pages/useq-start.md

 ## Example: generating a rhythm

-uSeq's ```euclid``` function is a quick way of creating some complex rhythms.
+uSeq's ```gatesw``` function is a quick way of creating some rhythms.
 For this example, you'll need an oscillator, running through a VCA which is controlled by an envelope generator.

 First, generate a rhythm on output ```d3``` to trigger the envelope generator

 ```
-(d3 (euclid bar 9 4))
+(d3 (gatesw '(3 0 5 9 0 8 2 1) bar))
 ```

 Paste the code in the editor, and as before, hit ```ctrl-enter``` to run it.

-This pattern will repeat every bar, creating a pattern by fitting 4 beats as evenly as possible across 9 equal divisions of the bar.
+This pattern will repeat every bar, creating a pattern by creating a series of pulses.
+The numbers determine the pulse width; 9 is the widest, and 0 is a rest.
 You can play with the numbers to change the rhythm.

 To change the speed of the rhythm, you can speed up the bar phasor like this

 ```
-(d3 (euclid (fast 2 bar) 9 4))
+(d3 (gatesw '(3 0 5 9 0 8 2 1) (fast 2 bar)))
 ```

 replacing ```2``` with any number more than or equal to 1 to vary the speed.